korean-war-memorial-8

 A view of the Korean Peninsula from above at night.
 Electricity, food, and other basic resources are scarce in North Korea.

 Today, South Korea is a free nation with a robust economy, while North Korea is one of the world’s worst totalitarian states and human rights violators.
 Many Americans don’t know the great price their country paid to keep South Korea from falling under communist rule.
-The Korean Peninsula’s history would be very different if not for American actions.
+The Korean Peninsula’s history would be very different without American actions.

 After years of brutal fighting, the two sides signed an armistice on July 27, 1953.
 The agreement allowed POWs to stay where they liked, a significant point of contention between the two sides; drew a new boundary near the 38th parallel that gave South Korea an extra 1,500 square miles of territory and created a 2-mile-wide “demilitarized zone” that still exists today.

-Sometimes referred to as “The Forgotten War” because of its close proximity to the end of World War II and its indecisive resolution, Korea is one of many examples of America going to the defense of other nations worldwide.
+Sometimes referred to as “The Forgotten War” because of its close proximity to the end of World War II and its indecisive resolution, Korea is one of many examples of America defending other nations worldwide.
 The Korean War produced approximately 5.7 million veterans, many of whom fought in World War II.
-It is important that all Americans remember their brave sacrifice in the name of freedom.
+All Americans must remember their brave sacrifice in the name of freedom.

 Leave a Reply